garrandall/popular-music-data/tracks/criminal-britney-spears.md

 He is a killer just for fun, fun, fun, fun
 That man's a snitch and unpredictable
-He's got no conscience, he got none, none, none, none Oh-ooooo I know-ooooo, should've let go, but no
+He's got no conscience, he got none, none, none, none Oh-oo I know-oo, should've let go, but no
 'Cause he is a bad boy with a tainted heart
 And even I know this ain't smart